-Even during a government shutdown, many offices directly affecting travelers will remain open despite the lack of funding.
-For example, the Transportation Security Administration is considered an exempt agency, and would continue to provide security services at airports across the United States.
-Similarly, public safety agencies (like the Federal Bureau of Investigation and the Federal Aviation Administration) would also be exempt, meaning airports would continue to operate as usual.
+During a government shutdown, many offices directly affecting travelers will remain open despite the lack of funding.
+For example, the Transportation Security Administration is considered an "exempt agency" due to its mission of public safety, keeping airports open for business.
+Similarly, public safety agencies (like the Federal Bureau of Investigation, the Federal Aviation Administration and Amtrak) would also be exempt, meaning transportation infrastructure will continue to operate.

 Similarly, the State Department would continue to operate as normal, providing consular services to travelers both at home and around the world.
 Post Offices would remain open to accept passport applications, while some passport agencies would continue to issue passports to travelers during a shutdown.
 However, if a regional passport agency is located in a federal building closed in a shutdown, then it would not continue to operate until the shutdown has ended.

-Those foreign travelers who are planning to visit the United States would still be able to apply for entry visas as well.
+Foreign travelers who are planning to visit the United States would still be able to apply for entry visas.
 While travelers can utilize the automated ESTA system, others may continue to make appointments at the local American Embassy to secure their visa.

 During a government shutdown, all non-essential government offices are closed until Congress reauthorizes funding.
 As a result, many public-facing programs are subject to shut down if the government goes into a “low-power” mode.

-If the government goes into a shutdown, all national parks and museums would be subject to shut down.
-A shutdown would include the Smithsonian, U.S. Capitol buildings, federal monuments, and battle monuments.
-In addition, national parks would close to campers as well.
+If the government goes into shutdown, all national parks and museums are immediately closed.
+Closures would include the Smithsonian, U.S. Capitol buildings, federal monuments, and battle monuments.
+In addition, national parks would close to campers and visitors.
 According to the National Park Foundation, the closure of all 401 national parks could affect as many as 715,000 travelers every day.

 While travel insurance will cover many situations, government shutdown is still very much a gray area that may not be fully covered by travel insurance.
-Because a shutdown is considered part of a regular government function, a shutdown would not be covered under many political unrest benefits.
-In addition, trip cancellation benefits may not cover travelers during a government shutdown, while trip interruption may not cover travelers who are currently embarked.
+Because a shutdown is considered part of a regular government function, a shutdown may not be covered under political unrest benefits.
+In addition, trip cancellation benefits may not cover travelers during a government shutdown and trip interruption may not cover travelers who are currently embarked.

-While a government shutdown could have widespread effects, the situation can be mitigated by smart travelers.
+While a government shutdown could have widespread effects, smart travelers can mitigate the situation.
 By understanding what is affected under a government shutdown, travelers can be prepared for whatever may come during their next great trip.